 On the night of 17 January 1941, he left his house at about 1.15 pm and reached Peshawar by train.
 He reached Nadhi, leaving the Ladi Kotal beside Jamrud, where he did it on foot on the Indian border.
 They reached Kabul by motor.
 From there he went to Russia with an Italian passport.
-Subhash Chandra Boss went to Russia to seek help in India’s independence.
-Meanwhile Germany invaded Russia and Russia joined the Allies.
+Subhash Chandra Boss went to Russia to seek help for India’s independence.
+Meanwhile, Germany invaded Russia and Russia joined the Allies.
 Subhas Chandra Bose went from Russia to Germany with the intention that perhaps he could get help from there.

 He flew from Moscow to Berlin on 28 March 1941.
 There he was welcomed by the Hitler hand Robben Trapp.
 Subhas Bose proposed that (1) he would do British propaganda through Berlin radio.
-(2) By choosing people from among Indian prisoners of war in Germany, Azad Hind Fauj will be formed and three major nations Germany, Italy, Japan will make a joint declaration of Indian independence.
-The first two proposals of Subhas Bose were accepted, the third was not agreed.
+(2) By choosing people from among Indian prisoners of war in Germany, Azad Hind Fauj will be formed and three major nations Germany, Italy, and Japan will make a joint declaration of Indian independence.
+The first two proposals of Subhas Bose were accepted, but the third was not agreed upon.
 Here in Germany itself, the word ‘Netaji’ was added to his name.
 Subhash Chandra established the Free India Center in Paris, Rome.

 Bose also organized Indian prisoners of war in Germany.
-He gave speeches in many meetings of prisoners of war and requested them to join his ‘India National Army’ in the name of country, freedom and truth.
+He gave speeches in many meetings of prisoners of war and requested them to join his ‘India National Army’ in the name of country, freedom, and truth.
 The popularity and power of this army which was known as Azad Hind Fauj increased.
 Sardar Ajit Singh, an old friend of Lala Lajpat Rai and uncle of Sardar Bhagat Singh, came to Italy to meet Subhash Chandra Bose.
-There he was Professor of Languages at the University of Naples.
+There he was a Professor of Languages at the University of Naples.
 After consulting his friends, Subhash Chandra adopted the slogan ‘Jaihind’ at the same time, but here Indian prisoners of war did not get much success.

-Meanwhile, Japan achieved great success in the east.
+Meanwhile, Japan achieved great success in the East.
 He captured Singapore on 15 January 1942.
 Thousands of Indian soldiers were made prisoners of war.
 As a result, the region of East Asia became more important for Subhas Chandra Bose.
 On some assurance from Germany, he went to Japan so that with his help, he could organize India’s liberation war.

 Rash Behari Bose tried to set up the Indian Independence League in the region of Japan.
 Shri Rash Behari Bose was a nationalist revolutionary who had gone to Japan from India to avoid arrest during the First World War and married there and became a citizen of Japan.
 On the initiative of Rash Behari Bose, a conference was called in Tokyo on 28-30 March to discuss political questions.
 In this conference, a resolution was passed to organize the Indian Army under the leadership of Indian officers.
 The purpose of this army was told to fight for the liberation of India.
 The establishment of the ‘India Independence League’ in Japan Occupied Japan was established for the Diaspora and in June 1942 it was decided to hold a full representative conference of overseas Indians from Bangkok.

 The Bangkok Convention took place on 23 June 1942.
-About a hundred delegates from Burma, Malaya, Thailand, Indochina, Philippines, Japan, China, Borneo, Java, Sumatra, Hong Kong and Andaman participated in it.
+About a hundred delegates from Burma, Malaya, Thailand, Indochina, Philippines, Japan, China, Borneo, Java, Sumatra, Hong Kong, and Andaman participated in it.
 Rash Behari Bose was its president.
 He founded the Indian Independence League and decided to invite Subhas Chandra Bose to East Asia.

 Representatives of Indian soldiers also participated in the Bangkok conference.
 Captain Mohan Singh of the 1st Battalion escaped with some officers and soldiers when the Japanese invaded northern Malaya and defeated the British forces in December 1941.
 In the end, finding no way out, he surrendered to the Japanese.
-On the persuasion of a Sikh monk Giani Pritam Singh and Japanese officer Major Fujihara, Mohan Singh agreed to fight with the Japanese for the independence of India.
+On the persuasion of a Sikh monk Giani Pritam Singh and a Japanese officer Major Fujihara, Mohan Singh agreed to fight with the Japanese for the independence of India.